harmoniousmoss/angular-dashboard-template/README.md

 - **Font Family**: Noto Sans (Google Fonts)
 - **Weights**: 400, 500, 600, 700

-## Development Progress

-This README will be updated as new features are implemented.
-Current focus areas:

-1. **Billing Module** - Payment processing and billing management (Profile Management ✅ completed)
-2. **State Management** - User session and data management
-3. **Enhanced Security** - Form validation and authentication guards
-4. **Additional Features** - Advanced user management and admin functionality

 ## Contributing

 This is a template project.
 Feel free to customize and extend based on your needs.